braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/message_processing/opt-ins_and_opt-outs.md

 #### SMS message

-In Canvas, set up a campaign that asks customers if they want to opt-in to receiving WhatsApp messages using one of the following methods:
+In Canvas, set up a campaign that asks customers if they want to opt-in to receiving WhatsApp messages by using one of the following methods:
 - Customer segment: subscribed marketing group outside of the US
 - Custom keyword trigger setup